 You can setup some parameters that apply to the global symbol:

 The Data-defined override button beside the last layer-related parameters is inactive when setting the symbol from the Style manager dialog.
-When the symbol is connected to a map layer, this button offers access to the size assistant dialog which helps to create proportional or multivariate analysis rendering.
+When the symbol is connected to a map layer, this button helps you create proportional or multivariate analysis rendering.